SummerOak/CrashSDK/README.md

 # What it for

-  Catch crash in Java & Native(arm/x86), and dump crash information to a file locate in sdcard, crash information contains call stack, system version, architecture, and registers state for native crash.
+  Catch crashes in Java & Native(arm/x86), and dump crash information to a file locate in sdcard, crash information includes call stack, system version, architecture, and registers state for native crash.

 # Structure of this project

   This is an Android project create by Android studio, the module 'crashsdk' is an aar lib and that is what we need implememt&optimize;

-  The c++ part of module 'crashsdk' is not associate with android studio, so it must be build manually, cd to jni directory and type command 'ndk-build'
+  The c++ part of module 'crashsdk' is not configured in gradle, so you need build it manually, cd to jni directory and type command 'ndk-build'.

 # Implementation

-  1. For crash in Java, use Thread#setDefaultUncaughtExceptionHandler to catch crash;
+  1. For crash in Java, Thread#setDefaultUncaughtExceptionHandler is a good api to catch crash;

-  2. For crash in Native, we register a signal handler to handle signals such as SIGSEGV; In our handler, we need do:
+  2. For crash in Native, we need a signal handler to get a chance to handle signals such as SIGSEGV; In handle, we unwind the call stack and dump infomations we interest.
+Since we are doing these in a signal handler, we should take signal safety into consideration.
-    1) Get registers state while crash raise;
-    2) Unwind call stack;
-    3) Dump crash information;
-    Since we are do these in a signal handler, we should take signal safety into consideration.

 # Unwind Native Call Stack